QuantEcon/lecture-jax/lectures/newtons_method.md

 init_p = jnp.ones(dim)
 ```

-By leveraging the power of Newton's method, JAX accelerated linear algebra,
+By combining the power of Newton's method, JAX accelerated linear algebra,
 automatic differentiation, and a GPU, we obtain a relatively small error for
-this very large problem in just a few seconds:
+this high-dimensional problem in just a few seconds:

 ```{code-cell} ipython3
 %%time

 p = newton(lambda p: e(p, A, b, c), init_p).block_until_ready()
 ```

+Here's the size of the error:

 ```{code-cell} ipython3
 jnp.max(jnp.abs(e(p, A, b, c)))